 - Add the coffee, cocoa powder, honey, salt and whole wheat flour.
 Mix well.

-- Mix in 1 1/2 Cups of bread flour and slowly continue adding more until a dough begins to form.
+- Using a wooden spoon or a dough hook on a stand mixer, add 1 1/2 Cups of the bread flour.
+Slowly continue adding more until a dough begins to form.

 - Turn the dough out onto a floured board and knead until a soft, elastic dough forms.
 It will be a dense dough.

 - Lightly oil a bowl and turn the dough inside to coat.
-Cover the bowl with a towel and allow to rise for 45 minutes to an hour.
+Cover the bowl with a towel and allow to rise for 45 minutes to an hour in a warm place.
 It will not exactly double.

-- Allow the bread to rise another 30 to 45 minutes.
+- Allow the bread to rise a second time, for another 30 to 45 minutes.
 Again, it will not exactly double.

 - Meanwhile, preheat the oven to 375 degrees Fahrenheit.